Richard S. Ewell: Civil War

 As the nation moved towards war, Ewell had generally pro-Union sentiments.
 Nevertheless, when his home state of Virginia declared secession, Ewell resigned from the U.S. Army on May 7, 1861, to join the Provisional Army of Virginia.
 He was appointed a colonel of cavalry on May 9 and was the first officer of field grade wounded in the war at a May 31 skirmish at Fairfax Court House where he was hit in the shoulder.
 He was promoted to brigadier general in the Confederate States Army on June 17.
 He commanded a brigade in the (Confederate) Army of the Potomac at the First Battle of Bull Run (First Manassas).
-Still, his brigade was guarding fords downstream and did not get into the action at all.
+The brigade guarded fords downstream and did not see action in the battle.

 Hours after the battle, Ewell proposed to President of the Confederate States of America Jefferson Davis that for the Confederacy to win the war, enslaved people must be freed and join the ranks of the army; he was also willing to lead black soldiers into battle.
 But Davis considered that "impossible", and that topic never came up between him and Ewell again.
 Nevertheless, like Patrick Cleburne, Ewell was one of those few Confederate generals who believed the Confederacy needed all the soldiers it could get, regardless of race.

 In late July, Ewell was furious when he heard that his commanding officer, P. G. T. Beauregard, blamed him for not following orders at Bull Run (Manassas) when the orders did not reach him in time.

 Ewell inspired his men despite, not because of, his appearance.
 Historian Larry Tagg using General Richard Taylor's description, described him:

 Rather short at 5 feet 8 inches, he had just a fringe of brown hair on an otherwise bald, bomb-shaped head.
 Bright, bulging eyes protruded above a prominent nose, creating an effect which many likened to a bird—an eagle, some said, or a woodcock—especially when he let his head droop toward one shoulder, as he often did, and uttered strange speeches in his shrill, twittering lisp.
 He had a habit of muttering odd remarks in the middle of normal conversation, such as "Now why do you suppose President Davis made me a major general anyway?"
 He could be spectacularly, blisteringly profane.
 He was so nervous and fidgety he could not sleep in a normal position, and spent nights curled around a camp stool.
 He had convinced himself that he had some mysterious internal "disease," and so subsisted almost entirely on frumenty, a dish of hulled wheat boiled in milk and sweetened with sugar.
 A "compound of anomalies" was how one friend summed him up.
 He was the reigning eccentric of the Army of Northern Virginia, and his men, who knew at first hand his bravery and generosity of spirit, loved him all the more for it.